tmwagency/TMW-PHP-coding-standards/php coding standards github format.md

 - All form data – take advantage of the

-- Select list values, checkbox &amp; radio button values, and hidden fields - just because you're setting these from code, does not mean that they will contain your predefined values when the form is submitted.
+- Select list values, checkboxe &amp; radio button values, and hidden fields - just because you're setting these from code, does not mean that they will contain your predefined values when the form is submitted.
 Always check these values on the server.

 - URL query string parameters – as above, make sure these are filtered.
 So for example, tacking this onto a stock Joomla site URL would reveal an injection vulnerability with an unsanitised URL being output directly to the page: